Polarity-Browser/polarity-site/public/privacy.md

 ## Transparency

 There are no backdoors in any programs and services offered by Polarity.
-There have also been no requests from <span>a National Security Letter, FISA order, or any other classified request for user information.</span>
+There have also been no requests from a National Security Letter, FISA order, or any other classified request for user information.

 ## Questions?